dannydubinko/dannydubinko/README.md

 😎I am an enthusiastic team leader who exercises my affable atmosphere and collaborative skills to organize tasks well with others in order to achieve common goals.

-🤖As a mechatronics engineer, I am driven, tenacious and passionate about all aspects of engineering design and development.
+🤖As a mechatronics engineering student, I am driven, tenacious and passionate about all aspects of engineering design and development.
 I enjoy project management, product development, automation and problem-solving.
 I am always keen to learn new skills and understand all aspects of an engineering system, including mechanical, electrical and software.
-I have experince with Python and Arduino
+I have experince with various programming languages: Python, C++, C#, Assembley, and MATLAB.
+I have experience with Ubuntu and Windows.

-* 📫 How to reach me: daniel.dubinko@gmail.com
+* 📫 How to reach me: daniel.dubinko@icloud.com
-* ⚡ Fun fact: China has only one time zone
+* ⚡ Fun fact: I love random facts
 * 🌱 I’m currently expanding my knowledge in automation and general robotics
 * ⚙️ I’m looking to collaborate on projects